License Retrieval #

-License administrators can monitor the OpenLM EasyAdmin web interface, and manually return a license back to the license pool.
+License administrators can monitor the OpenLM EasyAdmin User Interface, and manually return a license back to the license pool.

 OpenLM may automatically detect the idle FlexLM licenses, release them back into the licensing pool and suspend the application’s process.
 This method is referred to as “Suspend and Resume” and it is described further in this document.

-OpenLM can automatically save and close idle MATLAB, Autodesk, ArcGIS and SolidWorks sessions.
+OpenLM can automatically save and close idle MATLAB, Autodesk, ArcGIS, CATIA, and SolidWorks sessions.
 It performs this with the use of dedicated extensions, specifically implemented by OpenLM for each of these applications.
 This method is referred to as “Save and Close”.

 OpenLM has added a new method for further enhancing idle license identification and retrieval.
 This is referred to as retrieval through “Agent procedures”.

 The basic idle process management method is “Suspend and Resume”.
 This method detects an idle process, identifies its respective license, releases the license into the common license pool, and “freezes” the application until the license is reclaimed.
 This method is a global one, intended for all sorts of FlexLM licensed applications.